lazamar/lazamar.github.io/_posts/2020-03-10-fast-parsing-of-string-sets-in-elm.md

 In this simple benchmark I'm matching against the list of countries in the world.
 The numbers represent runs of the test per second (higher is better).
-You can see this test here https://ellie-app.com/8gJPXf44WdQa1.
+You can see this test [here](https://ellie-app.com/8gJPXf44WdQa1).

-The greatest speedup is in the case where no options are matched, which is the worst case scenario.
-Our approach fails fast.

-The other two runs test matching one country in specific, or matching over a list with all countries such that every run is a match.

 | Approach               | Mismatch  | Single match | All matches |
 | ---------------------- | --------- | ------------ | ----------- |
 | Trie                   | 1,591,743 | 26,684       | 1,571       |
 | OneOf + backtrackable  | 28,254    | 68,314       | 435         |

+The greatest speedup is in the case where no options are matched, which is the worst case scenario.
+Our approach fails fast.

+The other two runs test matching one country in specific, or matching over a list with all countries such that every run is a match.

 ## Conclusion